japila-books/spark-sql-internals/docs/sql/AstBuilder.md

 ### <span id="withAggregationClause"> withAggregationClause

-Adds one of the following logical operators:
+Creates one of the following logical operators:

 * [GroupingSets](../logical-operators/GroupingSets.md) for `GROUP BY ...
 GROUPING SETS (...)`